mahaawaisi/foodtrucks/README.md

 For each truck it also shows the user the distance to the truck from their coordinate, the menu, and its address.

 ## Installation

-Install Node.js via https://nodejs.org/
+1. Install Node.js via https://nodejs.org/

-pip3 install flask
+2. pip3 install flask

-pip3 install flask_sqlalchemy
+3. pip3 install flask_sqlalchemy

-pip3 install pandas
+4. pip3 install pandas

-pip3 install sqlalchemy
+5. pip3 install sqlalchemy

+## Running the project
-cd foodtrucks
+navigate: cd foodtrucks

-python3 app.py
+--> python3 app.py

-cd frontend
+navigate: cd frontend

-npm install
+--> npm install

-npm start
+--> npm start